-Dezeen discusses the future of urban spaces with furniture brand Vestre, design studio Front and landscape architect Thorbjörn Andersson in this talk filmed by Dezeen at Stockholm Design Week.
+Dezeen discussed the future of urban spaces with furniture brand Vestre, design studio Front and landscape architect Thorbjörn Andersson in this talk filmed by Dezeen at Stockholm Design Week.

 Dezeen's editor-in-chief Marcus Fairs spoke to Vestre CEO Jan Christian Vestre, Front co-founders Anna Lindgren and Sofia Lagerkvist, and landscape architect Thorbjörn Andersson about the role that urban furniture can play in creating an atmosphere of social cohesion in cities and bringing diverse groups of people together.